volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 });
 ```

-The main goal of this code is to keep track of all connected clients and notify them of the data that was **POST**ed to the **/message** endpoint.
+The main purpose of this code is to track all connected clients and inform them about the data sent to the **/message** endpoint.

-**Important note:** `\n` does a line break. `\n\n` means the end of the message, you should not forget to add that.
+**Important note:** `\n` does a line break. `\n\n` means the end of the message, do not forget to add that.

 ## Client-Side Implementation

-On the client-side let's create a simple React component using EventSource API to connect to the event stream and display the real-time data:
+On the client-side, we create a simple React component using the EventSource API to connect to the event stream and display the real-time data:

 ```jsx
 const App = () => {